Support

 How are surveyed discount rates derived?

-Investor Survey discount rates are actual internal rates of return reported by investors and property owners on consummated transactions and re-capitalizations; new construction are proforma rates.
+Investor Survey discount rates are actual end of period rates of return reported by survey respondents on consummated transactions and re-capitalizations; new construction are proforma rates.
 Developer Survey discount rates are presented in two forms, actual (historical) and proforma (forward-looking).

 What relevance do national rates have to local markets?.